-Area of Greatest Need.
+Life Loyal Teke.
 Donors to the TKE Foundation have the opportunity to invest in our highest priorities.
-Unrestricted annual donations are used to fund grants to our Fraternity and develop leadership programs that make our brotherhood unique.
+Unrestricted annual donations are used to fund grants to our Fraternity supporting leadership programs and innovation to expand the value of membership.

 These gifts support the Fraternity and Foundation's efforts to:

 - Expand leadership training programs

 - Strengthen scholarship support

 - Connect and engage alumni across TKE Nation

-- Build the future of Tau Kappa Epsilon
+- Fuel the future of Tau Kappa Epsilon